Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/glossary.md

 Partial is a piece of code extracted to its own file to maintain readability and rule of DRY—Don’t Repeat Yourself.

-Parameterize partials and use them in various places, e.g. Layout, Pages, Authorization Policies, Form Configurations.
+Parameterize partials and use them in various places, e.g. layouts, pages, Authorization Policies, Form Configurations.

 Example usage: